tjav/upskillingquests/Infrastructure/Basics/infra-basics-17.md

 ## Description

-The vm is not deployed via code.
-If not already, the customer would like that the vm password is randomly generated and added to a kv.
-Next to this, they want it to be part of a github workflow so it is easy to deploy.
+The customer is asking that all the services are using private endpoints.
+As a first service, you are asked to create a storage account with a ppt(can be uploaded manualy) in a blob container and show how the connection works.

-If you are looking for some additional setup of the vm please look [here](../Advanced/infra-advanced-1.md)
+If you are looking to understand more about the network setup look [here](../Networking/infra-networking-1.md)

 ## Outcome

-- make sure the password is randomly generated and stored in a keyvault
+- Design the solutions
-- deploy the solution via github workflow
+- Deploy the VM solution and have seperate file for the storage account solution.
-- update the design if needed
+- Make sure the file is not accessable over a public network.

 ## References